Curated and Reviewed by

 - Join to access all included materials

 The San Andreas Fault moves about two inches a year, approximately the same rate fingernails grow—crazy!
-The third lesson in the series allows for hands-on exploration of various fault formations.
+The third activity in the series allows for hands-on exploration of various fault formations.
 Through the use of a Popsicle stick, clay, and push boxes, scholars observe and record tension, compression, and shearing faults.

 17 Views